Factor models on locally tree-like graphs: Bethe interpolation for general factor models

 \subsection{Bethe interpolation}

-We now prove Thm.~\ref{t:fm}~(\ref{t:fm.beta}).
-The result is for fixed $B$ so we suppress it from the notation.
-The proof of Thm.~\ref{t:fm}~(\ref{t:fm.B}) is very similar and will be given in brief at the end of this section.
+We now prove Theorem~\ref{tfm}(a).
+The result is for fixed $B$, so we suppress it from the notation.
+The proof of Theorem~\ref{tfm}(b) is very similar and will be given in brief at the end of this section.

 Our interpolation procedure relies on the proposition below which expresses $\Phi_\mu$ as the integral of its partial derivative with respect to $\be$ only, ignoring the dependence on $\be$ through the function $h$.
-Recall that although it is suppressed from the notation, $\vec\psi$ and $h$ depend on $\be$, and are taken to be evaluated at $\be$ in expressions such as $\Phi_T(\be,B)$.
-We will prove our result under the following integrability condition, which by \eqref{eq:h.perm.lbd} is a relaxation of \hypint: \bnm \item[\hypintbeta] The probability measure $\mu$ on $\treesrt$ satisfies $\E_\mu[D_\rt]<\infty$.
-If $\psi$ is not everywhere positive, then furthermore
+Recall that although it is suppressed from the notation, $\vec{\psi}$ and $h$ depend on $\be$, and are taken to be evaluated at $\be$ in expressions such as $\Phi _T(\be,B)$.
+We will prove our result under the following integrability condition, which by \eqref{ehpermlbd} is a relaxation of~\hypint: \begin{longlist} \item[\hypintbeta] The probability measure $\mu$ on $\treesrt$ satisfies $\E_\mu[D_\rt ]<\infty$.
+If $\psi$ is not everywhere positive, then furthermore,